DmitriyyyyS/Hackintosh-HP-Laptop-15-da0233ur/README.md

 WIFI:                     Realtek RTL8723DE Does not work!!
 (OFF);

-The latest release of clover 4910 is installed (At the time of this efi), discrete graphics are disabled because they do not work in a laptop under hackintosh.
+The latest release of clover 5104 is installed (At the time of this efi), discrete graphics are disabled because they do not work in a laptop under hackintosh.

-The system works as well as 10.13.6 and 10.14.4, as far as possible I will update the EFI.
+The system works as well as 10.13.6 and 10.14.6 and 10.15.3, as far as possible I will update the EFI.